 The problem is that these habits and urges create more suffering when they are out of balance or incongruent with current realities.
 When we rely on these four ever-changing factors to bring us lasting happiness we are inevitably disappointed.
-Life is a rollercoaster ride punctuated by moments of beauty and ugliness, joy and heartbreak, kudos and criticism, gain and loss.
+Life can be a rollercoaster ride punctuated by moments of beauty and ugliness, joy and heartbreak, kudos and criticism, gain and loss.
 We don’t have much control over what comes our way, but we do have significant influence over how we experience the ride.
 Until we embody this understanding, we will be plagued by the insecurity inherent in fighting a hopeless battle.

 Can we develop confidence and trust within the ever-changing spectrum of worldly experience and meet life’s ups and downs in a balanced way?
 The practice of mindfulness, over time, cultivates equanimity – a mental state that has been described as an anchor holding us steady amidst the fickle winds of life.
 Without this quality of balance, it’s easy for us to become confused, desperate, or lost.
 Equanimity creates an eye in the storm – a quiet space of clarity that makes it possible for us to respond with wisdom.